KdotJPG/OpenSimplex2/README.md

 * More language ports
 * Move radius into unified constant (for Area Generators in particular)
 * Pull some of the explanation from [the reddit post](https://www.reddit.com/r/VoxelGameDev/comments/ee94wg/supersimplex_the_better_opensimplex_new_gradient/) into this readme.
+* Version of OpenSimplex2F with `r^2 = 0.6` instead of 0.5 for smoother noise.
+0.6 was used in many Simplex implementations in the past.
+While it technically produces discontinuities, they are incredibly small and not visible in most applications.
+The OpenSimplex2F 3D implementation needs modifications to the algorithm, to work properly with an oversized radius.

 #### Maybe TODO: